CapitainHolmes/cookbook-project/README.md

 This application gives Users the ability to browse through other peoples recipes, edit them, remove them and to add their own if they so choose.
 The User will be able to see how long it takes to cook a specific recipe, what ingredients are used, the step by step guide on how to make a specific recipe and what tags are associated with a recipe.
-The User will also be able to search for a specific recipe based on it's cuisine.

 - I made some mockups before starting this project to get an idea of what my application could look like when it's fully complete, these can be found **[Here.](https://github.com/CapitainHolmes/cookbook-project/tree/master/mock--ups)**

 ### User Stories:

-- As a User I want to be able to search for a specific recipe based on the cuisine.
 - As a User I want the ability to add reicpes to the application.
 - As a User I want the ability to edit recipes on the application.
 - As a User I want the ability to remove recipes from the application.